ipekdursun/Opt-maint-population-heterogen/README.md

 ## Content of Repository

 The codes should be run in the following order:
+'setup.R': This file contains the packages that must be installed before running the other R codes.

 'Part0-Functions.R': Functions that are needed to upload to R before running Part 1 and Part 2.